oravirt/ansible-oracle/README.md

 - Create ASMlib labels on disks

 <b>oraswgi-install:</b>
 This role will install and configure Oracle Grid Infrastructure.
-Tested with 12.1.0.1/12.1.0.2 yet but shouldnt be a problem to configure earlier releases.
-A few templates will probably be needed though.
+Tested with 12.1.0.1/12.1.0.2
 - Adds a .profile_grid to the oracle user
 - Sets up directory structures
 - Copies the install-files to the servers